 Note: I'm not suggesting that you personally would have to do the calculation, although the maths isn't actually very difficult - certainly no more than A'level standard!

 You can apply exactly the same principle to atomic sized particles.

 An outline of what happens in a mass spectrometer

-Atoms can be deflected by magnetic fields - provided the atom is first turned into an ion.
+Atoms and molecules can be deflected by magnetic fields - provided the atom or molecule is first turned into an ion.
 Electrically charged particles are affected by a magnetic field although electrically neutral ones aren't.

 The sequence is :

 The atom or molecule is ionised by knocking one or more electrons off to give a positive ion.
 This is true even for things which you would normally expect to form negative ions (chlorine, for example) or never form ions at all (argon, for example).
 Most mass spectrometers work with positive ions.

 Note: All mass spectrometers that you will come across if you are doing a course for 16 - 18 year olds work with positive ions.
 Even if a few atoms in a sample of chlorine, for example, captured an electron instead of losing one, the negative ions formed wouldn't get all the way through the ordinary mass spectrometer.
 But it has been pointed out to me that there is work being done on negative ion mass spectrometers, although they use a different ionisation technique.